 During an Oct.
 16 meeting, the Pikes Peak Library District (PPLD) Board of Trustees voted 5-2 to not renew Rockrimmon’s lease after Nov.
 30, citing a $1.2 million maintenance backlog, Rockrimmon’s proximity to other library locations, and the expense of Rockrimmon’s lease.
 Community members, organized by Karla Powers and Judy Darcy and including Colorado Springs City Councilor Dave Donelson, held a meeting Oct.
 26 to come up with strategies to save the library.
 During an Oct.
 29 budget meeting, Donelson attempted to convince the Colorado Springs City Council to approve $200,000 to PPLD to cover Rockrimmon’s lease, but the rest of council voted against his request.

 On Nov.
 8, the PPLD Board of Trustees published a letter to Rockrimmon community members.
 “As the decision not to renew the lease is final, thoughtful consideration has already been given to other ways we can service the community such as possibly adding a stop to the PPLD Mobile Library Services’ schedule or placing book drops and/or kiosks throughout Rockrimmon,” they wrote.
 “Additionally, our librarians at other locations are eager to meet and help each of you.”During the Nov.
 12 Colorado Springs City Council meeting, residents urged Council to take action.
-Ken Pfeil, the principal of Trailblazer Elementary school in Academy School District 20 (ASD20), noted the benefit of neighborhood libraries.
+Ken Pfeil, the principal of Trailblazer Elementary school in Colorado Springs School District 11, noted the benefit of neighborhood libraries.
 “We do have a great library at our school, but that’s no substitute for a public library,” he said.
 “Having a library to go to has a lot of benefits, and one of the benefits for us is our literacy rates.
 We know literacy rates are a challenge and we are struggling to raise those up and I wonder what kind of message we send to our kids if we’re closing libraries and closing down centers of literacy.
-Rockrimmon Library is a direct link to ASD20.”
+Rockrimmon Library is a direct link to [Academy School District] 20.”

 Chris Johnson, a CFO for an unnamed local business, reviewed the PPLD budget and raised questions about the PPLD Board of Trustees’ justification for closing the Rockrimmon branch, particularly their argument that owning buildings, such as the Penrose Library downtown, is better than leasing.